kudobuilder/kuttl.dev/content/docs/kuttl-test-harness.md

 * A "test suite" is comprised of many test cases that are run in parallel.
 * The "test harness" is the tool that runs test suites (the KUTTL CLI).

+Be aware that KUTTL CLI expects a kuttl-test.yaml needs to be availalbe, see [setup the kuttl kubectl plugin](cli.md#setup-the-kuttl-kubectl-plugin) if you didn't do so yet.

 ### Create a Test Case

 First, let's create a directory for our test suite, let's call it `tests/e2e`: